Julijnv/challenge-two/README.md

 The language model (LLM) used is not fine-tuned for academic papers.
 As a result:
     - Metadata (e.g., title, authors, and publication date) may be incomplete or inaccurate.
     - Summaries and extracted findings may not fully capture the essence of the paper.
+This is a prototype developed using only a single paper as input.
+If you wish to analyze a different paper, you will need to update the paper's file path in the app accordingly.